BlueBrain/NeuroM/doc/source/quick.rst

 * Number of sections
 * Number of sections per neurite
 * Number of neurites
+* Local and remote bifurcation angles
+* Section path distances
+* Section radial distances

-There are also methods for plotting a neuron in 2 and 3 dimensions.
+There are also methods for obtaining the soma radius and for plotting a neuron in 2 and 3 dimensions.

 See :py:class:`neurom.ezy.neuron.Neuron` for more details and examples.